-Obama Outraged By Wiretap Claim, Trump Relationship Two More Strained Than Ever
+Obama Outraged By Trump Wiretap Claim, Two Relationship More Strained Than Ever

 Those staffers include newly minted Attorney General Jeff Sessions, who served as a surrogate for Trump during his run against Democratic nominee Hillary Clinton.
 Sessions was recently forced to walk back claims he made to lawmakers during his Senate confirmation hearings where he claimed to have not had any contact with Russian leaders over the time in question.

-Former national security adviser Michael Flynn has already been forced to resign as part of the growing probe and there are Democratic lawmakers now calling for Sessions to do the same.
+Former national security adviser Michael Flynn has already been forced to resign as part of the growing probe, and there are Democratic lawmakers now calling for Sessions to do the same.
 The former Alabama senator has already indicated he may be willing to recuse himself from any subsequent investigation stemming from any related probe.

 Trump and White House officials have continued to deny any wrongdoing.